 We can thus see that the design requires about 25mA to run, which we’ll round up to 30mA to have some leeway.
 This is where we can start explaining the leftmost part of the schematic.

-The power supply is a fairly typical capacitive power supply (see AN954 for a primer), the only oddity being its capacity to offer two regulated DC power rails.
+The power supply is a fairly typical capacitive power supply (see AN954 for a primer), the only oddity being its capability to offer two regulated DC power rails.

 I reused the one I designed for MinuteMaid, the same caveats apply.
 I only made minute changes, specifically: